POSYDON-code/POSYDON/docs/_source/components-overview/machine_learning/initial_final_interp.rst

     interpolation, classification = interp.evaluate(binary) # evaluating returns a tuple of dictionaries

-Finally a trained interpolator can be easily saved by specifying a path to a .pkl file where the interpolator will be saved to.
+Finally a trained interpolator can be easily saved by specifying a path to a :samp:`pkl` file where the interpolator will be saved to.

 .. code-block:: python